wesleyParriott/cabinet/README.md

 ```
 go build && \

+# will ask for a passcode to create
 # creates a cabinet user and group
 # creates a directory at /usr/local/share/Cabinet (owned by cabinet:cabinet)
 # copies the cabinet binary to /usr/bin/cabinet